 For example, while in Senegal I ended up at some man’s grandfather’s home over 80 km away and I was naked washing myself with seeds he had spit on to protect myself, all this without realizing this was how the day was gonna go.
 This is a great story and something that would not have happened had I had another person with me.

-Another reason I enjoy traveling is because all the places you see and the cultures your experience.
+Another reason I enjoy traveling is that all the places you see and the cultures your experience.
 This is what southern Africa is all about.
-I have seen so many lions, elephants, hyenas, leopards and giraffes in the wild.
+I have seen so many lions, elephants, hyenas, leopards, and giraffes in the wild.
 Something you will never see in the United States.